NelisW/my3D-Trium/building/Trium-calibration.md

 After completion of this process, my printer bed's three edges were within 0.05 mm of each other and the centre was about 0.1 mm lower.
 I decided to stop here and print first before spending more time on `DELTA_RADIUS`.
 It turned out that the prints worked well, so the task is completed.

 I made a few prints experimenting with glue stick and hairspray and cleaning several times in between.
-I checked the bed leveling manually and found that the plate that the X-tower position was at 0.1, which meant that the plate was not level any more.
+I checked the bed levelling manually and found that the plate that the X-tower position was at 0.1, which meant that the plate was not level any more.
 So the bed is not as stable as E-Mergin would have us believe.
 After levelling, I found that the relative heights of the three towers compared to the centre was the same as before.
 In other words the bed's concave/convex shape was the same as before, meaning that the rest of the printer remained stable.

 More information is available here:
 -	https://github.com/MarlinFirmware/Marlin/wiki/Delta-kinematics